Orbital-Web/Raphael/src/NNUE/README.md

   -n N     Max number of soft nodes (depth at N nodes) to search.
 Defaults to -1 (infinite) -b BS BE Start and end (inclusive) epd index to generate for.
 Defaults to 1, -1
            I.e., go through the entire INPUT_DIR
-  -e TE    Will drop data if abs(eval - static_eval) > TE.
-Defaults to 300
   -c       Include checks in data.
 Defaults to false -h       Show this message and exit
 ```